 - Computer software that can document the location and identity of those wearing the bracelets.

 Institutional correctional settings have been using active RFIDs for at least a decade for things as basic as perimeter control, as well as more sophisticated applications, such as issuing alerts when two rival gang members are in close proximity.
-RFIDs can aid housing unit "counts," identify whether inmates are in the proper locations (e.g., classroom, yard, housing unit) according to their schedules, and even monitor inmates' eating habits.
-The technology can also serve as a valuable investigative tool, generating historical data on an inmate's location and the time of his or her movements.
+RFIDs can aid housing unit "counts," identify whether incarcerated persons are in the proper locations (e.g., classroom, yard, housing unit) according to their schedules, and even monitor their eating habits.
+The technology can also serve as a valuable investigative tool, generating historical data on an incarcerated person's location and the time of his or her movements.

 The Northeast Pre-Release Center (NEPRC), a women's prison in Cleveland, Ohio, that was the setting of our NIJ-funded evaluation from 2005 through 2007, intended to use RFIDs in all of these ways.
 Unfortunately, the implementation of the technology was filled with problems.
-Service was interrupted for several months, staff received minimal training, bracelets were used inconsistently (at one point, 25 percent of inmates did not have bracelets), and NEPRC restricted software use to perimeter control.
-The prison never employed the technology's most powerful feature: tailored, inmate-specific exclusionary zones.
+Service was interrupted for several months, staff received minimal training, bracelets were used inconsistently (at one point, 25 percent did not have bracelets), and NEPRC restricted software use to perimeter control.
+The prison never employed the technology's most powerful feature: tailored, exclusionary zones for incarcerated women.

 Understanding the Logic